 - emphasizes positive actions and outcomes

-Three examples of customer service statements
+Three examples of empathy statements

 The best way to understand the difference between negative and positive language and tone of voice is to take a look at the following examples.